gsoft-inc/wl-squide/docs/reference/honeycomb/registerHoneycombInstrumentation.md

 # registerHoneycombInstrumentation

-Initializes an instance of [Honeycomb Web SDK](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution) and registers custom instrumentation to monitor the performance of a Squide application.
+Initialize an instance of [Honeycomb Web SDK](https://docs.honeycomb.io/send-data/javascript-browser/honeycomb-distribution) and registers custom instrumentation to monitor the performance of a Squide application.

+!!!info
+This function serves as a wrapper around the [@workleap/honeycomb](https://www.npmjs.com/package/@workleap/honeycomb) library.
+Before using it, read the documentation for the [registerHoneycombInstrumentation](https://gsoft-inc.github.io/wl-honeycomb-web/reference/registerhoneycombinstrumentation) function provided by `@workleap/honeycomb`.
+!!!

 ## Reference